kimjoar/presentations/testing/README.md

 ---

 When I mention "testing", people tend to think a couple of specific things.

-This talk will be about writing and maintaining tests, but I will not focus on
+This talk is not about

 - TDD
-- Should we write tests?
-- Some library or framework, such as Angular, React
+- Whether or not we should write tests teardown Some library or framework, such as Angular, React
 - Some testing library or runner, such as Jasmine, QUnit and Karma

+---

+This is a talk about writing tests

 ---